 All this can be generalised far beyond the setting above of the iid case.
 We can work with Markov chains (see e.g. PfS VII) (discrete time will suffice for us, but the theory can be developed in continuous time).
-In PfS VII Markov chains are developed for discrete state spaces (finite or countably infinite, so the states can be counted as $x_1, \ldots, x_n, \ldots$ ).
+In PfS VII Markov chains are developed for discrete state spaces (finite or countably infinite).
 The definition of the Markov property is that, for predicting the future, knowing where one is at the present is all that matters - if we know where we are, how we got there is irrelevant.
-This irrelevance of the past suggests that as time passes the past 'becomes forgotten', and the chain settles down to some sort of steady state or equilibrium distribution, $\pi$ - even to a limit distribution $\pi$ in favourable cases.
+This irrelevance of the past suggests that as time passes the past 'becomes forgotten', and the chain settles down to some sort of steady state or equilibrium distribution, π - even to a limit distribution π in favourable cases.
 Some Markov chains have no limit distribution (e.g., the trivial chain on the integers, which just moves 1 to the right at each step).
 But many Markov chains do have an equilibrium distribution, and even (if periodicity complications are absent) a limit distribution.
 See e.g. PfS VII for details.
 In particular, we need the idea of detailed balance (DB).
-A Markov chain with transition probability matrix $P = (p{ij})$ and limiting distribution $\pi = \pi_i$ satisfies the detailed balance condition if $$\pi_i p{ij} = \pi_j p{ji} \qquad \forall \ i, j. \tag{DB}$$ We quote (Kolmogorov's theorem) that this is the same as time-reversibility - the chain being the same if run backwards in time.
+A Markov chain with transition probability matrix $P = (p{ij})$ and limiting distribution $\pi = \pi_i$ satisfies the detailed balance condition (DB) if $\pi_i p{ij} = \pi_j p{ji}$ for all i, j.
+We quote (Kolmogorov's theorem) that this is the same as time-reversibility.

 When the Markov chain has suitably good properties (which ensure a limit distribution) - typically, appropriate recurrence properties, of returning repeatedly to its starting point - then the Markov chain satisfies a SLLN and a CLT as above.
 We shall not give details (see e.g. [MeyT] Ch.
 17).

 It turns out that all this carries over to continuous-state Markov chains (the case relevant to Statistics), subject to suitable restrictions on the chain, of which Harris recurrence is the best known.

 Markov Chain Monte Carlo (MCMC); Hastings-Metropolis algorithm (HM) We briefly sketch this; see VII.6 below for statistical applications.

-The aim here is to sample from a distribution $\pi$ .
+The aim here is to sample from a distribution π .
 This may be straightforward (see IS); if not, we may proceed as follows.
-We construct a Markov chain $X = (X_n)$ for which $\pi$ is the limit distribution (we assume this has a density, also written $\pi$ ).
-HM selects a transition density q(x, .) (see below for choice of q), and then at each step, conditional on $X{k-1} = x$ , HM proposes a new value $Y_k$ drawn from this transition density q(x, .).
-This value $Y_k$ is accepted as the new value $X_k$ with probability $$p(x,y) := \min\left(1, \frac{\pi(y)q(y,x)}{\pi(x)q(x,y)}\right);$$ otherwise, $X_k$ is taken as the previous value $X{k-1}$ .
-One can check that this does indeed define a Markov chain, which satisfies (the continuous form of) (DB) and has invariant (= equilibrium) distribution $\pi$ .
-Here q(x, y) :=p(|x - y|), for some transition density p of a symmetric random walk (the choice is usually not critical, so can be made for convenience).
+We construct a Markov chain $X = (X_n)$ for which π is the limit distribution (we assume this has a density, also written π).
+HM selects a transition density q(x, .) (see below for choice of q), and then at each step, conditional on $X{k-1} = x$, HM proposes a new value Y_k drawn from this transition density q(x, .).
+This value Y_k is accepted as the new value X_k with probability otherwise, X_k is taken as the previous value X{k-1} .
+One can check that this does indeed define a Markov chain, which satisfies (the continuous form of) (DB) and has invariant (= equilibrium) distribution π .
+Here q(x, y) :=p(|x - y|), for some transition density p of a symmetric random walk (the choice is usually not critical).
 What is critical in applying MCMC in practice is the rate of convergence.
-We have to run the chain for a long enough 'burn-in' period for it to be 'approximately in equilibrium'.
-VII.
-BAYESIAN STATISTICS 1.
-Classical statistics and its limitations.
+We have to run the chain for a long enough 'burnin' period for it to be 'approximately in equilibrium'.